 GeoClass.txt is a file that defines the properties of the Soil and Landuse Classes (SLC) in geodata.
-Each class also need information about stream drainage depth, number of soil layers and soillayer thickness.
-Special classes as outlet lakes, local lakes, glaciers are defined and if nutrient will be simulated also crop type is necessary to define.
+It also describes special classes (lakes and glaciers), the number and depths of the soil layers.

 Figure 8 shows a typical GeoClass.txt file.
 The first three rows contain comments, here some class ID references for different columns.
 These rows are denoted with an exclamation mark "!".
 The column heads on row 4 are also just comments and not necessary for HYPE since the order of columns is predefined.
 The first column describes the SLC id.
-This id links geoclass to the SLC information in GeoData.txt.
+This id links geoclass to the SLC information in geodata.txt.
 The second and third column describes the combination of landuse and soil in the SLC.
 Lakes (here: SLC 1 and 2) have 2 rows here.
 One for the special class 1 (outlet lake) and one for the special class 2 (internal lake).
 Glaciers also have a figure (3) in the special class column.
 All classes have got a figure for the vegetation type.
 This is only used for the NP simulations though.
 Crops have got a tile-depth in this example.
 It describe the distance from soil surface to the tile drainage system.
 Drain depth is the distance from soil surface to local stream depth.
 The last 4 columns describe the number of soil layers and the depth of these layers from soil surface to bottom of each soil layer.